Track Email Feedback

 Enable Email Notifications in YouTrack

-First, make sure that email notifications are enabled and configured correctly on your server.
+First, make sure that email notifications are enabled and configured correctly on your YouTrack server.

 If you are using YouTrack InCloud and haven't changed the default settings, skip this step and continue with Set Up a Feedback Project.
 Email notifications are enabled and configured by default in your InCloud instance.

-If you use a Google mail server to send email notifications, use the same email address as your global From address and your help desk notifications.
+If you use a Google mail service to send email notifications, use the same email address as your global From address and your help desk notifications.
 Google does not let you use a substitute email address.
-If you use an email address as the From address in your project that differs from the address in the global settings, the mail server does not deliver the messages.
+If you use an email address as the From address in your project that differs from the address in the global settings, the mail service does not deliver the messages.

-You don't have to do anything special here, just follow the basic setup instructions and test the connection to the mail server.
+You don't have to do anything special here, just follow the basic setup instructions and test the connection to the mail service.
 For specific instructions, see Notifications.